trebisky/orangepi_h5/README.md

 If you want to follow my work in order, take them like this.

-1. h5_hello_asm - hello world written entirely in assembly.
+1. hello_asm - hello world written entirely in assembly.
-2. h5_hello - hello world written in C
+2. hello - hello world written in C
-3. h5_no_atf - U-Boot without ATF and secure mode
+3. no_atf - U-Boot without ATF and secure mode

 My work with the h5 has been frustrating.
 I have been unable to get interrupts to work.